-Also read: The Best Hyper Carry Champions in Season 11
+Also read: The Best Hyper Carry Champions

 And nowadays, we have champions with more abilities, more effects, and more overall damage distributed to multiple sources.
 Let’s take Samira, for example.
 People have been posting memes about her and the 200 years post for a long time.
 And it’s rightfully so because if we’re being honest, Samira has everything.
 Single target and AOE damage, melee and range style, resettable dash, AOE block, unbelievable lifesteal, and everything else combined.

 The same goes for Viego, who can control a slain enemy champion and all of his items.
 And also Zoe, who basically has unlimited items and Summoner’s Spells.

 So how come Master Yi, a champion with four simple abilities and no hidden mechanics, is by far more powerful than all of the champions mentioned above?
 Surely they would have a chance against him with all of their “broken” powers?
 Surely they will have a way to counter Master Yi?

 Well, that’s simply not the case, and here is why!